 - Does the call center have sufficient data security?

-If you just keep these five considerations in mind, you’ll be on your way to outsourcing to a high-quality call center.
+If you keep these six considerations in mind, you’ll be on your way to outsourcing to a high-quality call center.

 A good call center’s staff will efficiently provide your customers with the information they need; Plus, premium customer service will leave them satisfied and ready to return to your business!